-This of course does not mean you don’t deviate from the signed-off proposal or functional specification, in fact I would argue that the most common and successful web project management approach in small digital agencies is a hybrid of Waterfall and Agile.
+This of course does not mean you don’t deviate from the signed-off proposal or functional specification, in fact, I would argue that the most common and successful digital project management approach in small digital agencies is a hybrid of Waterfall and Agile.
 Pawel Brodzinsk, an Agile and Kanban advocate, but also a very pragmatic guy, echoes my feelings when he says:

 Digital agencies tend to go Waterfall in the beginning in that you conduct requirements gathering, produce sitemaps, wirefames and a functional specification, all in sequence and with client sign-off as a pre-requisite for moving onto the next phase.